revolist/revogrid-docs/compare/microsoft-project-gantt-alternative.md

 ## Replacement recommendation

-Use RevoGantt when you are replacing Microsoft Project-style planning with an embedded workflow and need:
+Use RevoGrid Gantt when you are replacing Microsoft Project-style planning with an embedded workflow and need:

 - a powerful editable data grid;
 - a Gantt timeline connected to the same data;